-That created a liability for him, though: one legal scholar suggested that the United States could simply advise the Bahamian government that “SBF” was wanted by the law.
+That created a liability for him, though: one legal scholar suggested that the United States could simply advise the Bahamian government that SBF was wanted by the law.
 Almost any residence permit is conditional on its holder not being a criminal or even being charged with a crime.

 Countries Without Extradition

 If you’ve made it this far and are upset that we didn’t provide a list of non-extradition countries for your escape, that was kind of the goal.

 The last thing any of us need are criminals sullying the idea of global citizenship and stopping honest people from pursuing this lifestyle.
-It’s so much easier just to play by the rules and stay out of trouble.
+It’s so much easier to play by the rules and stay out of trouble.

-In over a decade of running Nomad Capitalist, we’ve never been singled out for a tax audit or gotten in trouble precisely because we go to great lengths to play by the rules and weed out bad apples.
+In over a decade of running Nomad Capitalist, we’ve never been singled out for a tax audit or landed ourselves in trouble precisely because we go to great lengths to play by the rules and weed out bad apples.

 We take pride in being viewed and sometimes derided as the ‘goody two shoes’ of the offshore world.
 As such, we don’t lose sleep over the issue of non-extradition countries, despite the general public’s almost unshakable belief that illegal, numbered bank accounts in Switzerland are still a thing.